 If you require special accommodations because of a disability, please meet with me as soon as possible to discuss your needs.
-Supporting documentation is required.
+Supporting documentation from the Office of Services for Students with Disabilities (OSSD) is required.

 Academic Integrity Statement

 If you commit a violation of academic integrity, you will receive zero credit for the entire course.
 This is not negotiable.
 For more information regarding violations of academic integrity, consult the Undergraduate Catalog.